turbot/guardrails-samples/policy_packs/gcp/storage/enforce_buckets_to_not_be_older_than_7_days/README.md

 primary_category: ["cost controls"]
 ---

-# Enforce Delete Buckets with 7 Days Warning
+# Enforce GCP Storage Buckets to Not Be Older Than 7 Days

-Enforcing the deletion of inactive buckets with a 7-day warning is vital for maintaining efficient resource management and reducing security risks.
-This practice ensures that unused storage does not accumulate unnecessarily, which can help mitigate potential vulnerabilities and optimize costs.
+Enforcing that GCP storage buckets are not older than 7 days is crucial for maintaining an up-to-date and secure storage environment.
+This practice ensures that only recently created buckets are in use, reducing the risk of using outdated configurations and improving data security and compliance with best practices.

-This [policy pack](https://turbot.com/guardrails/docs/concepts/resources/smart-folders) can help you configure the following settings for Compute Engine instances:
+This [policy pack](https://turbot.com/guardrails/docs/concepts/resources/smart-folders) can help you configure the following settings for Storage buckets:

-- Delete disks that are older than 7 days
+- Delete buckets that are older than 7 days

 - **[Policy settings →](https://hub-guardrails-turbot-com-git-development-turbot.vercel.app/policy-packs/enforce_buckets_to_not_be_older_than_7_days/settings)**